saitej92/ML-AI-R-and-Py-codes/README.md

 # Genetic Algorithm (TSP)

-Write the code to solve using GA for the following problem :
+To write the code to solve using GA for the following problem :
-You have 10 cities and need to cover all the cities minimizing the distance travelled.
+We  have 10 cities and need to cover all the cities minimizing the distance travelled.
 The distance between the cities are given as a CSV file.